 Montréal’s by-law bans conventional plastic shopping bags with a thickness of less than 50 microns (.05 mm) and bags with an oxidizing agent, such as oxodegradable, oxofragmentable and biodegradable bags, no matter their thickness.
 For sanitation and food safety reasons, small plastic bags are still permitted for meat, fish, fruits and vegetables.

 The next step is coming soon!
-The city, which aims to completely ban all plastic bags in January 2021, is reviewing its by-law with a view to moving further towards eliminating single-use plastic bags.
+In accordance with the Plan de gestion des matières résiduelles 2020-2025, Montréal, is reviewing its by-law with a view to moving further towards eliminating single-use plastic bags.